Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/20_chapter-17.md

 |Being|Description|
 |:-----------------|:----|
 |Dwarves| Short humanoid people.
-Normally strong and good at crafting weapons of any kind.
+Usually, strong and good at crafting weapons of any kind.
 |Elves| A humanoid race with long ears.
 They live for 1000s of ears, are good archers, and are skilled with magic.
 |Goblins| Known as short greedy ugly creatures.
 Many countries have conflicting information about them.
 Some smart, dumb, magic, etc.
 |Fairy| Small humanoid creatures that use magic and are very smart.